Filter Results

 53.120255, -1.565227

+Come and celebrate at Crow Pie Cottage!
+Perfect for three-generation family stays, Hen/Stags, friends' reunions and more.
 Beautiful 5/6 bedroomed cottage with plenty of space for everyone to relax and have fun.
 The cottage overlooks the Derwent Valley and river Derwent which runs through the village.
-The cottage comfortably accommodates up to 15 guests in five upstairs bedrooms and one downstairs snug off the living area with double full-sized double sofa-bed.
+The cottage comfortably accommodates up to 16 guests in five upstairs bedrooms and one downstairs snug off the living area with double full-sized double sofa-bed.
 There are gardens to the front and rear with BBQ and outside garden furniture and garden games including swingball and garden jenga.
 Matlock Bath is known as the seaside town without the sea and you'll soon see why!
-There are shops, pubs, restaurants and amusements all along the main promenades plus loads of things to do right here in the village including boat trips, cable car rides, a children's theme park, a nine hole indoor crazy golf, an aquarium and even a Victorian lido crammed with giant Koi Carp.
-The cottage is nestled on the hillside of Matlock bath looking down over the village in a quiet location just five minutes walk from all the hustl
+There are shops, pubs, restaurants, a live music venue and amusements all along the main promenades plus loads of things to do right here in the village including boat trips, cable car rides, a children's theme park, a nine hole indoor crazy golf, an aquarium and even a Victorian lido crammed with giant Koi Carp.
+The cottage is nestled on the hillside of Matlock bath looking down over the village in a quiet location just five minutes walk from all the hustle and bustle of the village.
+We've 4 parking spaces at the cottage which is a rarity in Matlock Bath, with further free on-street parking within 1 minute walk down the lane.
+We don't take pets, so rest assured, if you or any of your party are allergic to pets/dander, you won't find it here.

 Weekly guide price: